data-to-insight/ofsted-send-scrape-tool/README.md

 Published: https://data-to-insight.github.io/ofsted-send-scrape-tool/
 -

-### The inspection reports output summary is refreshed on at least weekly basis, the last updated timestamp provided for reference.
+### The inspection reports output summary is refreshed daily and timestamped for reference.

 ## Brief overview
+Note: The scrape only pulls those LA's that have a published report within the revised, post 2023 framework.
 This project is based on a proof-of-concept, 'can we do this' basis.
 As such it's supplied very much with the disclaimer of please check the vitals if you're embedding it into something more critical, and likewise pls feel free to feedback into the project with suggestions.
 The structure of the code and processes have much scope for improvement, but some of the initial emphasis was on maintaining a level of readability so that others might have an easier time of taking it further.
 That said, we needed to take some of the scrape/cleaning processes further than anticipated due to inconsistencies in the source site/data and this has ultimately impacted the intended 're-usable mvp' approach to codifying a solution for the original problem.

 The results structure and returned data is based almost entirely on the originating SEND Summary produced/refreshed periodically by the ADCS; the use of which has previously underpinned several D2I projects.
 We're aware of several similar collections of longer-term work on and surrounding the Ofsted results theme, and would be happy to hear from those who perhaps also have bespoke ideas for changes here that would assist their own work.